 On a Keto diet one can eat generous amounts of the following: meat of all kinds, eggs, natural fats, and vegetables growing above the ground.
 Butter, olive oil, lard, bacon, cheese, avocado, olives, cauliflower, broccoli and greens are all on the menu.
 Low-carb nuts include pecans, brazil nuts and macadamia nuts.

 Research is showing that the Keto diet may be more effective than a restricted fat diet in helping people lose weight.
 Benefits of the Keto diet include lower blood sugar levels and improved insulin sensitivity.
 Overall, a Keto diet may be helpful for diabetes.

-The Whole30 movement is all about eating real foods for 30 days straight to develop good habits.
+The Whole30 program and movement is all about eating real foods for 30 days straight to develop good habits.
+It is done in a community format.
 To take on Whole30 one must avoid the following for 30 days:

 Added sugar, real or artificial

 Baked goods, junk food or treats with “approved ingredients”

 The last item on the list includes pancakes, waffles, bread, tortillas, biscuits, muffins, cupcakes, cookies, brownies, cereal, ice cream or any other food that makes the individual feel out of control.

 Exceptions to the above list include ghee (clarified butter), fruit juice, certain legumes (green beans, sugar snap peas, and snow peas), vinegar and botanical extracts, coconut aminos, and salt.

 During the Whole30 one is encouraged to make good food choices for 30 straight days to reset oneself.
 If you slip up and break the rules, you have to start anew – you’ve broken the reset and it’s back to day 1.
 The Whole30 is essentially an elimination diet protocol, which have been around for a long time and are still popular in practices like functional medicine.